 A study of the history of broadcasting, federal regulations, networks and broadcasting as a business.
 Prereq. - CMTH 103.
+Core: SIT (Radio/TV only).

-CMTH 225 Scriptwriting (Cr3) (3:0)
+CMTH 225G Scriptwriting (Cr3) (3:0)

 Writing and analysis of television and radio continuity, ad campaigns and commercial, newswriting, documentary and non-fiction, scripting and the study of screenplays and TV drama.
 Prereq. - ENGL 101.